 The Medical Center provides services to eligible patients under Medi-Cal and Medicare programs.
-For the fiscal years ended June 30, 2018 and 2017, the Medi-Cal program represented approximately 61 percent and 59 percent, respectively, and the Medicare program represented approximately 27 percent and 25 percent, respectively, of the Medical Center's net patient service revenue.
-Medi-Cal inpatient services are reimbursed at contractually agreedupon per diem rates and outpatient services are reimbursed under a schedule of maximum allowances.
+For the fiscal years ended June 30, 2020 and 2019, the Medi-Cal program represented approximately 52% and 56%, respectively, and the Medicare program represented approximately 27% and 27%, respectively, of the Medical Center's net patient service revenue.
+Medi-Cal inpatient services are reimbursed at contractually agreed-upon per diem rates and outpatient services are reimbursed under a schedule of maximum allowances.
 Medicare inpatient services are reimbursed based upon pre-established rates for Medicare Severity-Diagnostic Related Group (MS-DRG).
 Outpatient services are reimbursed based on prospectively determined payments per procedure under a system called Ambulatory Payment Classifications.
 Certain defined capital and medical education costs related to Medicare beneficiaries continue to be paid based on a cost-reimbursement methodology.
 The Medical Center is reimbursed for cost-reimbursable items at a tentative rate, with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the fiscal intermediary.
 The Medical Center's classification of patients under these programs and the appropriateness of their admissions are subject to an independent review by a peer review organization under contract with the Medical Center.
-Final reports on the results of such audits have been received through June 30, 2011 for Medicare and June 30, 2015, for Medi-Cal.
+Final reports on the results of such audits have been received through June 30, 2015 for Medi-Cal.
+Notice of Amount of Program Reimbursement (NPR) has been received for Medicare cost reports through June 30, 2017.
 Adjustments as a result of such audits are recorded in the year the amounts can be determined.